Table of Content

 Slip Stitch is one of the basic crochet stitches you need to know to work on a crochet project.
-Slip stitching allows you to produce thin and stretchy fabric that has excellent drape and requires less yarn than other traditional crochet stitches used for creating solid fabric.
+Slip stitching allows you to produce a thin and stretchy fabric that has excellent drape and requires less yarn than other traditional crochet stitches used for creating solid fabric.
 This stitching technique is very easy to learn, making it ideal for beginner crocheters.

 It has several varieties with Bosnian crochet being one of the well known ones.
 Bosnian crochet has a history of being practiced for years in various European countries.